walsung/eks-cribl-demo/README.md

     "scheduler"
   ]
 ```
 - Persistent storage in EKS failing to provision volume for EBS-only node instances.
-Add kubernetes storageclass aws-ebs in module.helmcribl
+Add kubernetes storageclass aws-ebs csi driver in module.helmcribl
+  can be validated with `kubectl get deployment -n kube-system` command to see if ebs-csi-controller is in ready state.

 ```
 resource "kubernetes_storage_class" "ebs-sc" {